Updated: Mar 4

 However after hearing of my travels in Colombia his sternest warning was to stay away from Colombian (and Venezuelan) women.
 He advised me; “they will do anything to take everything you have and in Panama City they are all prostitutes.”

-After checking in, I showered, wrote a little, spoke to Finn in Australia and then went out for food.
+After checking in, I showered, wrote a little, spoke to my son and then went out for food.
 I had not eaten since the previous day and managed to consume an entire pizza – big enough for a family!

 Prostitution is legal in Panama.

 The idea of a cold beer in a local pub appealed greatly.
-However I was scared to enter any pub as all the establishments I walked past were filled with absolutely stunning women, obviously for rent.
+However I was scared to sit down anywhere as all the establishments I walked past were filled with absolutely stunning women, obviously for rent.

 Closer to the hotel I found one empty terrace bar, so I entered cautiously and found a nice seat from which to watch the world go by.